goauthentik/authentik/website/integrations/services/kimai/index.md

 ## What is Kimai

-> Kimai is a free & open source timetracker.
+> Kimai is a free & open source timetracker and tracks work time and prints out a summary of your activities on demand.
 >
 > -- https://www.kimai.org/about/